alexwlchan/alexwlchan.net/src/_drafts/command-icon.md

 <h2 id="pretty-pictures">At last, some pretty pictures</h2>

 With all the geometry and programming done, I was able to implement this in JavaScript.
-Drawing an inspiration from [another bit of Apple history][calculator], I made [a web app] where you can change the variables, and it redraws the shape for you.
+Drawing inspiration from [another bit of Apple history][calculator], I made [a web app] where you can change the variables, and it redraws the shape for you.
-I also included a colour picker and rotation, which adds a bit more variety.
+I also included a colour picker and rotation, which adds a bit more variety and visual interest.

 {%
   picture